2025 Kyrgyz parliamentary election: Voter registration

-As of 29 September 2025, the Central Election Commission reported that 4,237,000 citizens were registered as eligible voters in the Kyrgyz Republic.
+As of 29 September 2025, the Central Election Commission reported that 4,237,000 citizens were registered as eligible voters in Kyrgyzstan.
 According to Deputy Chairperson Aidana Zhupueva, the distribution of the electorate will be carried out across 30 constituencies, each comprising on average about 140,000 voters, with a permitted deviation of up to 20%.

 Voting technologies

 Since 2015, Kyrgyzstan has been among the first states in the region to introduce digital technologies into the electoral process.
 That year, biometric identification of voters and automatic ballot boxes were implemented, with more than 700 international observers following the process.
 In 2025, the CEC announced the use of a new "5-in-1" technological complex, developed in cooperation with suppliers from South Korea.
 The system combines biometric identification by passports, video surveillance in polling stations, and automated processing of data.
 Officials emphasized that this system reduces costs, accelerates voter identification, and increases transparency of elections.